mathiasskauge/dat250assignment1/dat250-expass1.md

 ### Other tecnical problems
 I couldnt create the image with podman at first, but I just had to change to the correct filename of gradle.settings to get it to work

+I also couldnt build the image with podman while the Dockerfile was in the same folder as the app, so I had to move it out and then it worked